Building a Sustainable Low-Energy Business

 Armed with a clear understanding of your energy landscape, it's time to start building a business that works in harmony with it.
 This may mean:

 • Streamlining your offerings and marketing to focus on the essentials, rather than trying to do all the things.
+Hosting a few standout collaborative events can replace all that time you’re spending on content creation and social media - plus the visibility and list growth opportunities are way bigger for less effort overall!

 • Automating or outsourcing tasks that drain your energy, so you can focus on your zone of genius.